open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 # 6 Media Aanalytics {#Conferencesection6}
 ## 6.1 Introduction {#Conferencesection6_1}
-MCU provides media analytics functionality via REST API.
-The media analytics plugins allows you performing analytics on any stream in MCU, generating new streams and/or emitting events during analytics.
+OWT server provides media analytics functionality via REST API.
+The media analytics plugins allows you performing analytics on any stream in OWT server, generating new streams and/or emitting events during analytics.
 The proposed usage scenario for real-time media analytics includes but is not limited to movement/object detection in surveillance and remote health care, customer/audience analyzing in retail and remote education, etc.

 For usage of media analytics REST API, refer to the REST API document.

 ## 6.2 Building Existing Plugins {#Conferencesection6_2}
-A few sample plugins are shipped with MCU.
-After you build and install MCU, the source of those analytics plugins will be placed under analytics_agent/plugins/ directory.
+A few sample plugins are shipped with OWT server.
+After you build and install OWT server, the source of those analytics plugins will be placed under analytics_agent/plugins/ directory.

 Before you build those plugins, you need to install Intel Distribution of OpenVINO 2018 R5 from [https://software.intel.com/en-us/openvino-toolkit/](https://software.intel.com/en-us/openvino-toolkit/).
 After installation, make sure you go to /opt/intel/computer_vision_sdk/install_dependencies/ directory, and run:
     sudo -E ./install_NEO_OCL_driver.sh